 A farmer and Indigenous leader from Costa Rica, Levi Sucre Romero is a coordinator for the Mesoamerican Alliance of Peoples and Forests (MAPF).
 This organization helps ensure and protect the land rights of Indigenous and forest communities.
 He’s also an organizer and manager for the technical side of the RIBCA, a MAPF project representing eight Indigenous Costa Rican territories and their people.

-Romero, who comes from eastern Costa Rica’s Bribri Talamanca Indigenous community, has worked in rural development and community organization for over two decades.
-The Indigenous leader is a strong proponent in the fight against forest degradation, which causes the planet’s imbalance.
-This, he says, accelerates climate change and in turn limits the production of certain foods and increases the risk of health endemics such as Covid 19 due to the mismanagement of natural resources.
+Romero, who comes from the Bribri Talamanca Indigenous community in eastern Costa Rica, has worked in rural development and community organization for over two decades.
+The Indigenous leader is a strong advocate in the fight against forest degradation, which contributes to the planet’s imbalance.
+This, he says, accelerates climate change and limits the production of certain foods, increasing the risk of health emergencies such as COVID-19 due to the mismanagement of natural resources.

 According to Romero, one possible solution is for governments to create more space for Indigenous knowledge regarding natural resource management policies.
 He believes traditional know-how can go a long way toward protecting biodiversity and, in turn, the world.